muratk5n/thirdwave/en/README.md

 ---

+Pineapple has 47.8 mg VitC, looks like drying "increased" vitamin
-Ah - they dried, collected 100 g sample of dried pineapple, in that, vitamin C was 300 mg.
+C. But they dried, collected 100 g sample of dried pineapple, in that, vitamin C was 300 mg.

----

-??
-Pineapple has 47.8 mg VitC, drying "increased" vitamin C ?

 ---